Stolen Jewellery Recovered

 Further investigations revealed that the Glasgow dealer was still in possession of the Tiara, having purchased it along with the necklace, brooch and emerald ring in September 2006.
 All four pieces had been sold as unclaimed property by the British Airports Association ("BAA") who gave the proceeds of sale to charity.

 In June 2012, thanks to the cooperation of Lyon & Turnbull, BAA, and both jewellery dealers, the ALR successfully recovered the tiara, necklace and brooch.
-Christopher A. Marinello, a lawyer who specialises in recovering stolen, looted and missing works of art for the London based ALR, handled the delicate negotiations that led to the recovery of these valuable items.
+The Art Loss Register handled the delicate negotiations that led to the recovery of these valuable items.

 "I am impressed by the professionalism and cooperation exhibited by Lyon & Turnbull, BAA, and the two jewellery dealers that handled these pieces.
 There was a genuine desire to do the right thing even before the parties knew the identity of the theft victim."

 While the parties are still working on tracing the emerald ring and pearl earrings, the Duchess was overjoyed by the recovery of the three pieces.
 "I am absolutely amazed.
-I thought that after six years I'd lost them forever.
-Christopher Marinello has been marvellous."
+I thought that after six years I'd lost them forever."
 She said of the jewels: "They were absolutely irreplaceable, so I'm incredibly delighted.
 The tiara was a Victorian family one and the necklace was given to me for my 21st birthday.
 So everything was very special.
 When I spotted the brooch, I couldn't believe it."

 The Art Loss Register which registers, searches for, and recovers stolen and missing unique pieces of jewellery is appealing for information on the two unrecovered items: